InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-3.md

 ## Conclusion

-In this tutorial, we compared and selected a suitable model using MLflow, deployed a model, and tested the model with sample data.
+In this tutorial, we compared and selected a better model using MLflow, deployed a model, and tested the model with sample data.

 ## Next Section

-In the next article, we will add a web application interface to our model using Streamlit, another app available through PrimeHub Apps.
+In the next article, we will wrap our model as a web application by using [Streamlit](https://streamlit.io/) and load it into PrimeHub Apps.